Chicago Cubs’ Victor Caratini Headed For CT Scan On Left Hand Injury

 — Bleacher Nation (@BleacherNation) April 12, 2019

-Cartini has made 17 plate appearances this year with 8 hits — four for extra bases — as well as 3 walks against four strikeouts.
-Although it’s not tons of action, he’s playing a strong start and is definitely a Cubs asset.
+Cartini has made 17 plate appearances this year with eight hits — four for extra bases — as well as three walks against four strikeouts.
+Although it’s not a ton of action, he’s playing a strong start and is definitely a Cubs asset.

 Cubs manager Joe Maddon spoke about the injury to NBC Sports.